println/jboss-spring-boot-skeleton/README.md

 # spring-boot-jboss-skeleton

-The the goal of the Skeleton is to deploy an Spring-Boot-Application 2+ (WAR format) on JBoss's environment.
+The goal of the Skeleton is to deploy an Spring-Boot-Application 2+ (WAR format) on JBoss's environment.

-### Implemented FEATURES
+### FEATURES

 1. ✅ Integration to JBoss EAP 7.0.1 GA(Undertow container)
 	1. ✅ DataSources